 Members may request deletion of video that was inadvertently recorded, does not meet the recording requirements, and does not contain material of evidentiary value.
 Members requesting that a file be deleted will submit a memo of explanation to their Bureau Commander.
 The affected Bureau Commander will make a determination and forward the memo to the Program Administrator for appropriate action.
 All memos will be retained by the Program Administrator.

-Each audio-video file will be retained for a minimum interim period defined in this chapter.
+Each audio-video file will be retained for a minimum of 180 days.
 Long-term video file storage shall comply with existing state record retention law and evidence retention protocols.

 3766 Inspection and Audit